Save Brick Lane banner, leading the demonstration © David Hoffman

 The Truman Brewery development: The community reaches boiling point

-Why the Truman Brewery redevelopment was the last straw for many in the East End community being displaced by a wave of large-scale corporate development.
+In the first of a four-part series we look at why the Truman Brewery redevelopment was the last straw for many in the East End community being displaced by a wave of large-scale corporate development.

 In September 2021, the approval of a vast commercial and retail complex on the site of the Old Truman Brewery, incited widespread protest, bringing to a boiling point a community’s long-simmering discontent with corporate-oriented regeneration.